nazmir/nix-config/README.md

 cd ~/dev/nix-config
 nix flake update

-#The below will install nix from upstream and not determinate
+#For non nixos systems like macOS.
+The below will install nix from upstream and not determinate.
 curl -fsSL https://install.determinate.systems/nix | sh -s -- install

 #this will initialize home manager and place config file in ~/.config/home-manager/home.nix